tweag/asterius/utils/readme.md

   of `asterius`, the boot cache may be out-of-sync so you need to run this script.
 Set the `ASTERIUS_DEBUG=1` environment variable to enable the IR dumps.

-## Formatting IR dumps with `pretty-show`

-`utils/format.hs` is a script to format IR dumps with `pretty-show`.
-It's used in very early days of this project and most likely bit rotten; open an issue to fix this script when the IR dumps need to be eyeballed again.